 As I said at the start of this article, we are going through a seismic change in the automotive industry.
 The traditional automotive technology approaches of monolithic designs, serialized development and hand-crafting hardware to software just won’t scale to what we need.
 So, we need to build new approaches.
 However, the scale of the new technology stacks and development environments we need to create are monumental – no one company can do it alone.
 Even worse, if many different individual companies go and try to solve this in many different ways, it will actually create more complication, expense and hold the industry back.
 This means we need to work together as an industry on the fundamentals that will allow us to achieve the SDV dream.

 As a neutral technology provider across the industry, Arm is in a unique position to help with this and this is why we created the SOAFEE (the Scalable Open Architecture for Embedded Edge) Special Interest Group.
 SOAFEE brings together the traditional automotive industry and emerging software development community to share their expertise, technologies and products to help define the future of SDVs.
-Already SOAFEE has more than 50 members from across the automotive supply chain including silicon vendors, software providers, system integrators, cloud service providers, vehicle manufacturers and tier ones – with membership continuing to grow.
+SOAFEE has many members from across the automotive supply chain including silicon vendors, software providers, system integrators, cloud service providers, vehicle manufacturers and tier ones – with membership numbers continuing to grow.

 The true value in SDVs – to both companies and consumers – will be the applications and services that allow vehicles to provide increasing value over their lifetime, providing new and better features and capabilities and establishing a lifelong relationship with the consumer.
 But this value sits right at the top of the SDV technology stack.
 Enabling companies to focus on these high-value apps and services rather than the infrastructure and frameworks with limited differentiation requires us to build standard foundations that allow scale, provide portability and encourage reuse.
 Different foundations and approaches mean far greater complexity, but having standardized platforms and approaches save time and costs producing SDVs, while allowing companies to create real, differentiated value on top.